PLhery/node-twitter-api-v2/doc/errors.md

 ## Advanced: Debug a single request

-If you want to debug a single request made through direct HTTP handlers `.get`/`.post`/`.delete`, you can use an additionnal property named `requestEventDebugHandler`.
+If you want to debug a single request made through direct HTTP handlers `.get`/`.post`/`.delete`, you can use an additional property named `requestEventDebugHandler`.

 ```ts
 client.v1.get(